Rattanakosin Kingdom (1782–1932): Reforms of Chulalongkorn

 After 1893, several Siamese reforms accelerated.
 Gustave Rolin-Jaequemyns, the king's Belgian advisor, convinced the Siamese government that contravention of Siam's sovereignty by Western powers was due to the fact that Siamese law and its legal system, dated to Ayutthaya times, were antiquated and not yet modernized.
 King Chulalongkorn appointed the Legislative Council in 1897, composing of Western legal specialists, to create a modern Siamese law based on the civil law system.
 Monthons continued to form, ending the powers of the old local lords.
-Integration of Lanna began in 1893 and it became a fully-fledged Monthon in 1899.
+Integration of Lanna began in 1893 and it became a fully-fledged Monthon, Monthon Phayap, in 1899.
 The remaining Lao towns in Khorat Plateau west of the Mekong were organized into four Monthons.
 The Provincial Administration Act of 1897 defined the structure of the Monthon system.
-However, the centralizing policies were not without resistance.
+However, the centralization policies were not without resistance.
 Numerous tribal leaders in Isan who claimed supernatural powers arose during the Holy Man's Rebellion in 1901–1902.
 Sultan Abdul Kadir, the last raja of Pattani, sought British support from Singapore and planned an insurgency but was caught beforehand as seven Pattani Malay sultanates were integrated into Siam in 1902.
 The Shan immigrants in Phrae arose in the Shan Rebellion of Phrae in 1902, declaring for Lanna traditions to be upheld and for the killing of Central Siamese officials.
 Chaophraya Surasak Montri however managed to put down the Shan Rebellion in 1902.
 In April 1905, King Chulalongkorn outright abolished slavery.
 Also in 1905, Chulalongkorn replaced the traditional corvée labor system with a modern universal conscription system through the Military Conscription Act of August 1905 with recruits serving for a limited time.
 The first modern Siamese law, the Penal Code, was promulgated in 1908.
-A compilation of modern Siamese law would take nearly four decades, only to be finished in 1935.The influence of the Colonial Party in Paris pressed for more Siamese concessions during the negotiations, in which Prince Devawongse was the Siamese representative.
+Compilation of modern Siamese law would take nearly four decades, only to be finished in 1935.

+The influence of the Colonial Party in Paris pressed for more Siamese concessions during the negotiations, in which Prince Devawongse was the Siamese representative.
 In 1904, Siam had to cede Mluprey, Champasak and Sainyabuli on the right (west) bank to France in return for French abandonment of Chanthaburi but the French proceeded to hold Trat instead.
 The Anglo-French Entente Cordiale in 1904 confirmed mutual recognition of Siamese independence by both powers.
-In 1907, French and Siamese delegates met to demarcate Franco-Siamese borders and it was decided that France returned Trat and Dansai to Siam in exchange for northwestern Cambodia; while Battambang and Siemreap was ceded to French Indochina, the French also agreed to curtail exertion over French Asian subjects in Siam.
-Lastly, Siam decided to relinquish the Northern Malay sultanates including Kedah, Kelantan, Terengganu and Perlis to British Malaya in the Anglo-Siamese Treaty of 1909.
-These lost territories were on the fringes of the Siamese sphere of influence, which Siam had only exerted some degree of control and was insignificant to the Thai aristocracy at the time, although the 1893 crisis sparked a crisis of confidence by the Thai elite on extraterritoriality, but the concept of the "lost territories" was not created until after the Siamese Revolution of 1932 by Thai military nationalists.
+In 1907, French and Siamese delegates met to demarcate Franco-Siamese borders and it was decided that France returned Trat and Dansai to Siam in exchange for northwestern Cambodia including Battambang and Siemreap, which were ceded to French Indochina and the French also agreed to curtail exertion of jurisdiction over French Asian subjects in Siam, in the Franco–Siamese Treaty of 1907.
+Lastly, Siam decided to relinquish the Northern Malay sultanates including Kedah, Kelantan, Terengganu and Perlis to British Malaya in the Anglo-Siamese Treaty of 1909 in exchange for British loan of four million pounds to Siam for construction of Southern Siamese railway and for British surrender of most extraterritorial jurisdiction in Siam.
+These lost territories were on the fringes of the Siamese sphere of influence, which Siam had only exerted some degree of control, the concept of the "lost territories" was not created until after the Siamese revolution of 1932 by Thai military nationalists.
+Through his long reign, Chulalongkorn implemented government, fiscal and social reforms and shed Siamese tributary periphery, transforming Siam from traditional mandala network polity into more-compact modern nation-state with centralized bureaucracy and clearly defined boundaries, bordering British Burma in the west, French Indochina in the east and British Malaya to the south.